-- Beginner’s luck has netted many first timers fortunes thanks to SHIB
+- Beginner’s luck has netted many first-timers fortunes thanks to meme coins

-- There are theories why beginners can make more money than experienced traders
+- There are theories as to why beginners can make more money than experienced traders

 - Adopting a ‘beginner’s luck’ attitude in a bull market can be hard but profitable

 Beginner’s luck has been around ever since the first games involving an element of chance were devised.
-The idea that a newcomer to any pursuit can perform better than an experienced individual may seem counter intuitive, but in the world of trading it is certainly possible, as the run of meme coins such as DOGE and SHIB have illustrated.
+The idea that a newcomer to any pursuit can perform better than an experienced individual may seem counterintuitive, but in the world of trading, it is certainly possible, as the run of meme coins such as CHILLGUY has illustrated.
 What is the science behind beginner’s luck, and why is it a useful psychology to adopt in a bull market?

 Humans (and Sparrows) Are Low Risk Creatures

 The team then released 30 sparrows and watched the behaviour.
-The sparrows initially moved round the holes at random, some hitting the food-heavy holes, some not.
-After this random choice, a clear pattern emerged – the sparrows began to move to the low risk area until, by the end of the experiment, only 7 remained on the high-risk side.
+The sparrows initially moved around the holes at random, some hitting the food-heavy holes, some not.
+After this random choice, a clear pattern emerged – the sparrows began to move to the low-risk area until, by the end of the experiment, only seven remained on the high-risk side.

 Flow Theory Explains Beginner’s Luck